-But, as typical table lamps do, our physical device will also include an On/Off Light Switch Device Type for their local on/off switch.
+But, as typical table lamps do, our physical devices will also include an On/Off Light Switch Device Type for their local on/off switches.
 This Device Type must implement an On/Off Client Cluster so it may control the Server Clusters.

 In this sample, the On/Off Client Cluster on Node A is changing the attributes of the On/Off Server Cluster on Node A and Node B, while the Node B's Client Cluster is only changing the Server Cluster on Node B itself.

 The Matter specification determines that a Device may have multiple Nodes.
-For example this is the case of smartphones, that may have multiple apps, each app being a different Node.
-For the purposes of this primer all Devices will contain a single Node.
+For example, smartphones may have multiple apps, each app being a different Node.
+For the purposes of this primer, all Devices will contain a single Node.
 It's expected that most physical devices will follow this pattern. ↩